 All in all, it was a pretty good trip.
 I stayed away from the flea markets and other places I love to shop as money is tight right now since I'm laid off-and we were lucky enough to be able to stay at my sister-in-laws-now we are just waiting for my sister in law to be able to come home and of course, feel better.

 Do you have any yummy restaurants in your area?
 (We have a couple, but I also like to visit new ones when I am away from home.)
 I'm not a person who is into "luxury" type restaurants, I feel totally uncomfortable in them and prefer the food from the street vendor rather than the four star restaurant-I think it'd be the same even if money wasn't an issue lol.

 Mid Life Crisis?
 Like I have time for one!
 Forty Something Mom dealing with wrinkles, sagging body parts and hot flashes.
-Not to mention a full time job, an 11 year old tween Diva-In-Training, a 20 year old son who makes life interesting at times, and a hubby who keeps praying I will learn to cook and clean like his momma...
-And if that ain't enough-I've got 2 crazy felines that have their own issues.
-Also 2 parakeets that often have me saying "this house has gone to the birds!" lol.
+Not to mention a full time job, a 13 yr old fashionista, a 22 year old son who makes life interesting at times, and a hubby who keeps praying I will learn to cook and clean like his momma...
+And if that ain't enough-I've got a needy feline that thinks he runs the household and 2 parakeets that often have me saying "this house has gone to the birds!" lol.
 Call me Grandma as well, my son has 2 little boys, Bentley & Demetrio Jr. who I love to spoil!
 Thanks for stopping by :)

 This blog is a personal blog written and edited by the blog owner.
 The views and opinions expressed on this blog are purely the blog owner's.
 Any product claim, statistic, quote or other representation about a product or service should be verified with the manufacturer or provider.